skywind3000/asynctasks.vim/README.md

 ## Task Examples

-There are many examples about: cmake, grep, wsl and more:
+There are many examples about: cmake, grep, ninja, wsl and more:

 - [Task Examples](https://github.com/skywind3000/asynctasks.vim/wiki/Task-Examples)